paulmooreparks/Xfer/README.md

 * **Explicit Types**: All values are explicitly typed.
 * **No Commas**: Xfer allows for objects and arrays to be defined without any separator characters between elements.
 * **No Escaping**: Xfer does not require escaping of special characters in values.
 Instead, values are enclosed in unique delimiters that eliminate the need for escaping.
-* **Nullable Values**: Xfer supports null values only for types that are defined as nullable.
+* **Nullable Values**: ~~Xfer supports null values only for types that are defined as nullable.~~ This idea is on hold for now.
+Stay tuned for updates.

 ## Xfer and JSON Compared